Four Quartets: Dante and Christianity

-Critics have compared Eliot to Yeats.
-Yeats believed that we live in a cyclical world, saying, "If it be true that God is a circle whose centre is everywhere, the saint goes to the centre, the poet and the artist to the ring where everything comes round again."
+Critics have compared Eliot to W. B. Yeats.
+Yeats believed that humans live in a cyclical world, saying: "If it be true that God is a circle whose centre is everywhere, the saint goes to the centre, the poet and the artist to the ring where everything comes round again."
 Eliot believed that such a system is stuck within time.
 Eliot was influenced by Yeats's reading of Dante.
 This appears in Eliot's Ash Wednesday by changing Yeats's "desire for absolution" away from a humanistic approach.
 When Eliot wrote about personal topics, he tended to use Dante as a reference point.
 He also relied on Dante's imagery: the idea of the "refining fire" in the Four Quartets and in The Waste Land comes from Purgatorio, and the celestial rose and fire imagery of Paradiso makes its way into the series.

-If The Love Song of J. Alfred Prufrock, Gerontion, The Waste Land, and The Hollow Men are Eliot's Inferno, Ash Wednesday seems to be Purgatorio, and the Four Quartets seems to be Paradiso.
 The Four Quartets abandons time, as per Dante's conception of the Empyrean, and allows for opposites to co-exist together.
 As such, people are able to experience God directly as long as they know that they cannot fully understand or comprehend him.
 Eliot tries to create a new system, according to Denis Donoghue, in which he is able to describe a Christianity that is not restricted by previous views that have fallen out of favour in modern society or contradicted by science.
 Eliot reasoned that he is not supposed to preach a theological system as a poet, but expose the reader to the ideas of religion.
 As Eliot stated in 1947: "if we learn to read poetry properly, the poet never persuades us to believe anything" and "What we learn from Dante, or the Bhagavad-Gita, or any other religious poetry is what it feels like to believe that religion."

 According to Russell Kirk, "Nor is it possible to appreciate Eliot—whether or not one agrees with him—if one comes to Four Quartets with ideological blinders.
 Ideology, it must be remembered, is the attempt to supplant religious dogmas by political and scientistic dogmas.
 If one's first premise is that religion must be a snare and a delusion, for instance, then it follows that Eliot becomes an enemy to be assaulted, rather than a pilgrim whose journal one may admire-even if one does not believe in the goal of that quest."